What is Dental Assisting?

 How do I apply for this program?

-The application deadline for the dental assisting program is April 1.
-Send an email to Allison Hopkins to request your Application Packet. allison.hopkins@kctcs.edu
+Send an email request to Program Coordinator, Mrs. Allison Hopkins to request your Application Packet at allison.hopkins@kctcs.edu

 Submit verification of attendance at a Pre-Admission Conference.
 The pre-admission conferences are scheduled each month from September to March (December excluded) at 3:30pm CST in the WKCTC Anderson Technical Building Room 238: